AGENDA FOR TRANSFORMATION

 5. Local authorities

-- Local administration without interference from centre or states (introduce new list IV in the Constitution)
+- Local administration without interference from center or states (introduce new list IV in the Constitution)

 - Local authority to have enforcement ability/police